DS-BootCamp-DSI-Columbia/AY2018-2019-Winter-Collaboratory-Faculty/Bootcamp-materials/Day2-Causal-Inference/lab_02.md

 with(lalonde, mean(re78[treat == 1]) - mean(re78[treat == 0]))

 # control for obvious confounders, but do a regression model
+# with a constant treatment effect (the model just contains "treat"), the effect
+# itself is just the regression coefficient and can be read off of the summary
 summary(lm(re78 ~ treat + age + educ + black + hispan + married + nodegree +
            re74 + re75, data = lalonde))
 ```